towerofpower256/EspUdpLogger/README.md

 A simple and fast library for sending log messages from ESP8266 and ESP32 microcontrollers.

 Great when you want to send debug and log messages, but:
-* you can't use serial
+* the device can't use serial for logging
+* the device isn't plugged into your computer
-* it's not right next to you
+* the device isn't right next to you

 ## Usage
 See [examples](/examples/example.cpp) for some example usage.